As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 Fax: (852) 2865 0990

-The Company Secretary and the Capital Markets & Investor Relations Department of the Company also handle both telephone and written enquiries from Shareholders from time to time.
-Shareholders’ enquiries and concerns will be forwarded to the Board and/or relevant Board Committees of the Company, where appropriate, to answer the Shareholders’ questions.
-For Shareholders and investors’ enquiries, the contact information is set out in the “Useful Information for Investors” section of this annual report.
+The Company Secretary and the Capital Markets & Investor Relations Department of the Company also handle both telephone and written enquiries from shareholders from time to time.
+Shareholders’ enquiries and concerns will be forwarded to the Board and/or relevant Board committees of the Company, where appropriate, to answer the shareholders’ questions.
+For shareholders and investors’ enquiries, the contact information is set out in the section headed “Useful Information for Investors” in this annual report.

 Other Procedures for Shareholders’ Proposals